 What does the padlock symbol mean?

-In the case of Recycled Words, it means that I have an SSL security certificate for my website.
+In the case of this website, it means that I have an SSL security certificate for my website.
 Any information entered into this site is encrypted when it is transferred across the internet.

 What is SSL and do I need to worry about it?

-SSL stands for Secure Sockets Layer and it is all about ensuring that information that is sent across the internet (such as when you send me your email address when signing-up for my mailing list) is kept safe and cannot be intercepted by other people.
+SSL stands for Secure Sockets Layer and it is all about ensuring that information that is sent across the internet is kept safe and cannot be intercepted by other people.
 As a user of this site – or any website – you don’t really need to know anything about SSL or what it means.
 But I know you do care about the security of your information, so you should keep an eye on the top of your browser to see if that padlock appears.

 I don’t pretend to be an IT expert, but I have made sure that I understand enough to ensure that I am putting the correct controls in place to protect your information.
 If you want to know more about the nuts and bolts of SSL then you can read more about it on Wikipedia (or pop it into Google).